MathParamount/Machine-learning-regression-basic/README.md

 Normalize the features using sklearn’s StandardScaler.
 Initialize the model parameters, which can be adjusted to observe how changes affect the data.

-Compute gradient descent through the following steps:
+Using gradient descent through the following steps:
 1. Calculate the cost (quadratic error function).
 2. Compute the gradient (partial derivatives).
 3. Iteratively update parameters to obtain optimal weights (w), bias (b), and cost history (j_history).